jooyounggkim/jooyounggkim.github.io/_pages/about.md

 <br>

-Welcome!
+<p style="font-family:georgia">Welcome!
 I am a fifth-year Ph.D. candidate in Economics at Syracuse University.
 I am on the 2023-2024 Economics Job Market.

+what if I do this</p>

 <br>

-My areas of interest lie at the intersection of urban and labor economics.
-I enjoy working with people and communicating ideas in both informal and formal settings.
+<p style="font-family:verdana">My areas of interest lie at the intersection of urban and labor economics.
+I enjoy working with people and communicating ideas in both informal and formal settings.</p>

 <br>

-I can be reached by email: jkim266[at]syr.edu.
+<p style="font-family:monaco">I can be reached by email: jkim266[at]syr.edu.</p>
 <br>

-<p style="font-family:verdana">This is a paragraph.</p>
+<p style="font-family:copperplate">This is a paragraph.</p>
-<p style="font-family:'Courier New'">This is a paragraph.</p>
+<p style="font-family:'Lucida Console'">This is a paragraph.</p>